puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_installing.markdown

 Use the module tool's **`list` action** to see which modules you have installed (and which directory they're installed in).

-* Use the `--tree` option to arrange the modules by dependency instead of by location on disk.
+* Use the `--tree` option to view the modules arranged by dependency instead of by location on disk.

 ### Upgrading Modules

 Use the module tool's **`upgrade` action** to upgrade an installed module to the latest version.
 The target module must be identified by its full name.

 * Use the `--version` option to specify a version.
-* Use the `--ignore-dependencies` option to skip any modules required by this module.
+* Use the `--ignore-dependencies` option to skip upgrading any modules required by this module.

 ### Uninstalling Modules